Martin Scorsese's unrealized projects: Dino

 In 1992, Scorsese acquired the film adaptation rights to Nick Tosches's biography about Dean Martin titled Dino.
 Scorsese had Tom Hanks in mind to portray Martin.
+The ideal cast also consisted of John Travolta as Frank Sinatra, Hugh Grant as Peter Lawford, Adam Sandler as Joey Bishop and Jim Carrey as Jerry Lewis.
 The screenplay was written by Nicholas Pileggi.
-In 2004, Scorsese confirmed that he gave up on the project.
+Scorsese also worked with on another script with Irwin Winkler and Paul Schrader about Martin's life during his "swinging Ocean's 11 days", before confirming in 2004 that he had given up on the project altogether.